ibm-cloud-docs/bare-metal/about-NVMe.md

 # NVMe solid-state drives (SSD)
 {: #ordering-nvme-ssd}

 Non-Volatile Memory Express (NVMe) is a high-performance storage protocol that supports direct connection of the memory subsystem to the CPU through the PCIe interface.
-The NVMe protocol uses parallel, low latency data paths to the underlying media.
+The NVMe protocol uses parallel, low-latency data paths to the underlying media.
 This protocol offers significantly higher performance and less latency compared to traditional SAS and SATA protocols.
 {: shortdesc}

 NVMe SSDs use the same NAND flash as SATA SSDs but with a faster memory interface.
 NMVe U.2 SSDs are the same form factor as SATA SSDs (2.5”) and can be used in the same drive bays when hybrid drive bay connectivity is present in the server design.